Aug 31, 2020

 Understanding what your target demographic wants to see is crucial to a successful video ad campaign.
 Research which ads on YouTube are doing well within your industry and what types of videos they feature in.

 You can also ask your audience outright what kind of ads they’d like to see and where.
-Use a poll in your social media feed to gather intel.
+Use a poll in your social media feed or send out an incentivized email survey to gather intel.

 5. Draw Inspiration from Past Content